travelgateX/documentation-site/content/insights-x/datasets/dataset-reference.md

 * cancel\_ok (NUMBER).
 Quantity of correct cancellations.
 * cancel\_nok (NUMBER).
 Quantity of cancellations with an error.
 * cancel\_time (NUMBER).
 Total response time (in milliseconds) for cancellations.
 * other\_ok (NUMBER).
-Quantity of transactions that cannot be included in one of above groups and didn't get an error.
+Quantity of transactions that cannot be included in one of above groups and that didn't get an error.
 * other\_nok (NUMBER).
 Quantity of other transactions with an error.
 * other\_time (NUMBER).
 Total response time (in milliseconds) for other transactions.